Norwegian-Russian Scholarship Scheme

 - You will receive a monthly grant covering your living expenses in Norway.

-The grant covers your living expenses in Norway (as per February 2020):
+The grant covers your living expenses in Norway (as per February 2021) and will be given after arrival in Norway.

 - 11 020 Norwegian kroner per month.